NMFS-RADFish/radfish/docs/developer-documentation/building-your-application/service-worker-removal.md

 ### Removing the Preconfigured Service Worker

 > **Disclaimer:** The service worker in this template is designed to provide offline functionality and improve app performance.
-Removing it is generally not recommended; however, if needed, follow these steps:
+Removing it is generally not recommended.
+However, if needed, follow these steps:

 1. **Uninstall the Service Worker Plugin**
    Run the following command to uninstall `vite-plugin-pwa`: